snototter/viren2d/docs/source/apidoc/apidoc-basic-types.rst

 ~~~~~~~~~~~

 .. warning::
-   TODO doc
+   TODO documentation

-TODO add conversion examples to the tutorial (where they actually belong) & only include class documentation here!
+   TODO refer to the conversion example/tutorial:
-TODO :ref:`convert into types used in common image processing libraries <tutorial-conversion>`
+   see :ref:`convert into types used in common image processing libraries <tutorial-conversion>`

 .. autoclass:: viren2d.ImageBuffer
    :autosummary: